kalfasyan/desto/README.md

 ## Quick Start with Docker 🐳⚡

 The fastest way to get up and running with `desto` is to use Docker.
-If you prefer to simply install it on your machine with `uv` or `pip`, follow the [Traditional Installation](#-traditional-installation) section below.
+If you prefer to simply install it on your machine with `uv` or `pip`, follow the [CLI & Dashboard Installation with `uv` or `pip`](#-cli--dashboard-installation-with-uv-or-pip) section below.
 To get started with Docker, follow these steps:

 1. **Clone the repository**
     ```bash